LateGenXer/finance/gilts/README.md

 I initially wrote this for my own personal education and simulations on gilts, mostly due to the lack of short term index-linked gilt funds, and the relative unpredictability of bond funds cash flows in general.

-I am not a financial or tax adviser.

 ## Disclaimers

+* I am not a financial or tax adviser.

 * There is no guarantee of accuracy or completeness of the calculations.
   In fact, at this point, it is best to assume they will be wrong.

 * This information does not constitute financial advice or tax advice.

+* In any doubt, get professional advice.

 ## Recent changes